Goyang-si Gyeonggi-do, South Korea Travel Guide

 Thick slices of grilled pork belly, cooked at the table and wrapped in lettuce with various condiments.

-A extremely popular and social dining experience.
+A very popular and social dining experience.

 Sikhye (sweet rice punch) and Sujeonggwa (persimmon punch) are dessert drinks.
 Bingsu (shaved ice) is a popular summer dessert.
 Kimbap and Bungeoppang are also widely enjoyed.